 The times when being wife and mom conflict are unexpected

-But then there are the kind of bad days when the need to be wife and mom conflict as competing priorities.
+But then there are the kind of bad days when the need to be a wife and a mom conflict as competing priorities.
 Those are the days when your mettle is tested emotionally, mentally, and physically.
 You feel inadequate in your ability to meet everyone’s needs.
 Surviving those days takes a whole lotta faith and (sometimes) a little wine.
-I faced a few of those days this summer and I hope to never have to face any like them again.
+I have faced a few of those days and I hope to never have to face any like them again.

 The last week of July/first week of August is always a busy time in our family.
-The pinnacle of the track season for Alexandra, the beginning of the school year for Olivia, and summer conferences and conventions for Jack and Jill almost always collide in scheduling.
-This year was no different.
+The pinnacle of the track season for Alexandra, the beginning of the school year for Olivia, and summer conferences and conventions for Jack and Jill almost always collide on our schedule.
+This summer of 2016 was no different.
 So we made an elaborate plan for travel, hotel and lodging accommodations, and most importantly Harold’s aunt and grandfather came to stay with Olivia at home, while we traveled with Alexandra.

 You can’t prepare for moments being wife and mom conflict

 We were very focused on preparing Alexandra to compete in the AAU Junior Olympics.
 She hadn’t competed at the level she wanted, nor the level we knew she could.
 And running in the heat and humidity of Houston is nothing like running in the midwest.
 Coach Daddy was laser-focused and locked in on her diet, her daily schedule, her warm-up routine, and even her clothes.
 So when he got a call 30 minutes prior to a qualifying race that his grandfather had suffered a massive heart attack and did not survive, my world went into a tailspin.